 Plus, cooking and eating take an enormous amount of time.
 Skipping meals gives you more time to do other things, like meeting friends or walking.

-Spontaneously skipping meals is an effective way to revise the widely held belief that we need to eat three meals daily.
+Spontaneously skipping meals effectively reinforces the widely held belief that we must eat three meals daily.
 Accordingly, you won’t starve to death if you skip a meal now and then!

 Likewise, you won’t automatically overeat as soon as you eat afterward.
 These and other conventional concerns have already been debunked by science.

 You can read more about this in my article on the top 10 intermittent fasting myths.